josh-collinsworth/joco-sveltekit/src/routes/blog/posts/8-student-portfolio-mistakes.md

 Students (and many professionals) are naturally drawn to Helvetica for its myriad positive attributes: neutrality, versatility, high quality and readability.
 But somewhat ironically, this just exacerbates Helvetica's one glaring weakness: its ubiquity.

-<Callout class="former-highlight">The point of your portfolio is to make you stand out, and it's hard to stand out as a student using the world's most generic&nbsp;typeface.</Callout>
+<Callout>The point of your portfolio is to make you stand out, and it's hard to stand out as a student using the world's most generic&nbsp;typeface.</Callout>

 Admittedly, the fact that Helvetica is everywhere is not Helvetica's fault, and could even be used as an argument for its merit.
 But no matter how good your work is, it still has to be _yours_, and Helvetica looks like the work of generations of other designers who were using it way before you or I ever heard of it.